It can be a challenge to repair an earthquake-damaged structure.

 For your next retrofit project, please contact Simpson Strong-Tie to see if FRP would be an economical choice for strengthening your concrete or masonry element.

-Unreinforced Masonry buildings in moderate to high seismic areas can be a disaster in waiting.
-These types of structures have little or no ductility capacity (reference the recent “Building Drift – Do You Check It?” blog post for a discussion on ductility) required for structures to prevent loss of life in a seismic event.
-Many of these buildings are in densely populated areas, have historical meaning, and can be costly to retrofit.
-Fortunately, there are tools available for engineers to assess and design the needed retrofits to mitigate the potential loss of life and increase the seismic resiliency of these buildings.
+Unreinforced masonry (URM) buildings in moderate- to high-seismic areas can be a disaster in waiting.
+These types of structures have very little of the ductility required of structures to prevent loss of life or business disruption in a seismic event.
+(Consult our Structural Engineering Blog post “Building Drift – Do You Check It?” for a discussion on ductility.)
+Many of these buildings are in densely populated areas, have historical meaning, provide important living or business spaces, and can be costly to retrofit.
+In this blog, Simpson Strong-Tie engineers discuss tools available for engineers to assess these buildings and design the retrofits needed to mitigate a potential loss of life and increase seismic resiliency.